ankoh/sqlynx/README.md

 **FlatSQL**

-FlatSQL is a flat representation of a PostgreSQL AST.
+FlatSQL is a *just* flat representation of a PostgreSQL AST.
 The library provides a bison parser that materializes shallow AST Nodes into a single compact node array.
 It can be compiled to WebAssembly and has been originally built for lightweight SQL instrumentation in DashQL.